Shahrouz-Zada/shahrouzjafarzadeh.github.io/_pages/about.md

 author_profile: true
 ---

-I’m a researcher and instructor in Quantitative Finance, Programming, and Machine Learning / AI applied to Finance and Business.
+I am an instructor in Quantitative Finance, Programming, and Applied Machine Learning/AI for finance, marketing, and business.
-I hold a Doctorate in Quantitative Finance, where I explored market antifragility modeling through machine learning and mathematical methods.

-My commitment to academia is driven by a deep passion for applying science, mathematics, and technology  to address real-world problems; particularly in finance.
-I thrive on transforming complex concepts into accessible, engaging learning experiences through project-based teaching.
+My academic work is driven by a strong  interest in using mathematics, data science, and technology to address real financial and economic problems.
+In my courses my focus is on turning complex quantitative concepts into clear, structured, and project‑based learning experiences that prepare students for real industry challenges.

-In my higher education teaching experience, I have taught Bachelor’s and Master’s-level courses such as:
+At the Bachelor’s and Master’s levels, I have taught:

 - Financial Modeling

-- Python and Data Analysis for Finance
+- Python and Data Analysis for Finance and Marketing

-- Machine Learning and AI for Finance and Marketing
+- Machine Learning and AI for Finance and Business

-- Mathematical modules including Differential Equations, Time Series Analysis, and Stochastic Processes
+- Differential Equations, Time Series Analysis, and Stochastic Processes

-I aim not only to help students build knowledge and confidence to apply quantitative tools in real-world contexts, but also to bridge academia and industry through practical, data-driven learning.
+My teaching philosophy goes beyond traditional instruction.
+I focus on bridging academia and industry through applied, data‑driven projects.
+This approach is now evolving into a broader **Talent Foundry initiative** aimed at aligning advanced quantitative education with the realities of today’s job market.

-My professional background includes positions at Natixis and Nexus Horizon, where I contributed to projects ranging from security management to quantitative research.
-Across both teaching and industry work, I emphasize applied problem-solving using real financial data to connect theory, modeling, and practice.
+Alongside my academic work, I have worked in industry roles at Natixis and Nexus Horizon, contributing to projects in security management, financial modeling, and quantitative research.
+Across both academia and industry, I emphasize rigorous modeling, real financial datasets, and practical problem‑solving.

+**Research Focus**

+My doctoral research in Quantitative Finance examined market antifragility using machine learning and mathematical modeling techniques.

+Current research directions include:

+Rolling Fractal Dimension as an Early-Warning Signal for Market Regime Shifts

+A Quantitative Antifragility Index for Financial Markets